Network Security for Business: Firewalls, Monitoring & Best Practices

 5. Lack of Encryption

-Unencrypted data transmission and storage expose sensitive information to interception and theft.
-Implement TLS for web traffic, encrypt wireless networks with WPA3, use VPNs for remote access, and encrypt sensitive data at rest.
-UK GDPR requires appropriate technical measures to protect personal data, making encryption essential for compliance.
+Unencrypted data exposes information to interception.
+Use TLS for web traffic, WPA3 for wireless, VPNs for remote access, and encrypt data at rest.
+UK GDPR mandates appropriate technical measures, making encryption essential.

 6. Insufficient Monitoring and Logging

-Without comprehensive logging and monitoring, security incidents go undetected until significant damage occurs.
-The average time to identify a breach is 207 days, according to recent studies.
-Implement SIEM solutions, establish baseline behaviour patterns, and ensure logs are retained for sufficient periods to support forensic investigation.
+Without logging and monitoring, incidents go undetected until significant damage occurs — the average breach takes 207 days to identify.
+Implement SIEM solutions, establish behavioural baselines, and retain logs long enough for forensic investigation.

 7. Insider Threats